HaliteChallenge/Halite-II/README.md

 If you find a bug or a feature request, please open an issue.
 We are happy to help you out.

+For a technical overview of the project, check out our [spec](https://github.com/HaliteChallenge/Halite/blob/master/spec/SPEC.md).

 Send us a pull request!
 If you are looking for things to do, check out our [Trello](https://trello.com/b/z8jUXTA0/halite) or [our open issues](https://github.com/HaliteChallenge/Halite/issues).
 We will be happy to add you as a contributor and credit you in the README.

 ### Authors